 The effects of 5-HTP

-5-HTP is a safe and natural supplement and a great alternative to medications to increase the levels of serotonin in the brain.
+5-HTP is a safe and natural supplement and a great alternative to medications in order to increase the brain serotonin levels.

-5-HTP (L-5-hydroxytryptophan) directly restores the serotonin levels when it is absorbed by the bloodstream.
-It crosses the blood-brain barrier easily and produces an optimal balance of serotonin in the brain.
+5-HTP (L-5-hydroxytryptophan) restores the serotonin levels directly when it is absorbed by the bloodstream.
+It crosses the blood-brain barrier easily and produces an optimal serotonin balance in the brain.

 5-HTP has proven to be more effective than L-tryptophan since, chemically speaking, it is closer to serotonin.
-However, there are also people for who L-tryptophan works better than 5-HTP.
+However, there are also people for whom L-tryptophan works better than 5-HTP.

-For this reason, nutritionists advise testing one of them and switching to the other if the desired effect is not achieved.
+For this reason, nutritionists advise testing one of them and switching if we do not get the desired effects.

 What is serotonin?

-Serotonin is a neurotransmitter that is completely essential for the correct functioning of our brain and body.
-A neurotransmitter is a natural substance from our body that transports vital signals between cells.
-A serotonin deficiency will result in these signals not transmitting correctly.
+Serotonin is a neurotransmitter that is essential for the proper functioning of our brain and body.
+Neurotransmitters are natural elements from our body that transport vital signals between cells.
+A serotonin deficiency will hinder the transmission of said signals.

-Serotonin is a very important neurotransmitter because it regulates the activity of many other essential components of the brain.
-Low levels of serotonin have serious negative effects, producing diseases that go from depression to fibromyalgia or sleeping problems.
+Serotonin is a very important neurotransmitter because it regulates the activity of many other essential brain components.
+Low serotonin levels have serious negative effects, producing diseases that go from depression to fibromyalgia or sleeping problems.

-The main function of serotonin is to help with the regulation of the bowel movements of the digestive system.
-Serotonin is also used in the central nervous system and it plays a very important role in the response to pain.
+The main function of serotonin is to regulate the bowel movements of the digestive system.
+Moreover, serotonin is also used in the central nervous system and it plays a very important role in the pain response.

 5-HTP and serotonin

-Serotonin affects functions like the mood, appetite, sleep, anxiety, etc. This is why 5-HTPtyrosin is used to treat depression, a lack of appetite, combat a low self-steem…
+Serotonin regulates functions like the mood, appetite, sleep, anxiety, etc. This is why 5-HTP is used to treat depression, a lack of appetite, combat a low self-esteem…

-Serotonin is synthesized from the L-tryptophan amino acid, which is found in proteins.
+It is synthesized from the L-tryptophan amino acid, which is present in protein.
 L-tryptophan transforms into 5-HTP and then into serotonin in the gastrointestinal tract thanks to vitamin B6.